From Time Series Analysis to Question Answering: A Survey in the LLM Era: Taxonomy

-\textbf{Similarity Retrieval} enhances the alignment between numerical and textual representations by leveraging embedding similarity.
-Adapters act as a bridging space that projects time series data into an embedding space compatible with LLMs.
-Specifically, training the $\phi$ by loss function $\mathcal{L}$ and similarity retrieval by mapping function $g_{\phi}$ described by $g_{\phi}(\mathbf{X_\text{Number}})\to\mathbf{X}{}''_{\text {Text}}$.
-For instance, Time-LLM \cite{TIME-LLM} introduces a reprogramming space that transforms time series into text prototypes, effectively bridging the modality gap by aligning numeric representations with textual embeddings.
-TimeCAP \cite{TimeCAP} utilizes a multimodal adapter to retrieve semantically relevant textual summaries as contextual examples, which are then used as contextual prompts for LLM inference.
+\textbf{Similarity Retrieval (SR).} This strategy aligns numerical and textual representations via similarity.
+Adapters serve as a bridging space, projecting time series into an embedding space compatible with LLMs.
+Specifically, $g_{\phi}$ maps time series as $g_{\phi}(\mathbf{X_\text{Number}})\to\mathbf{X}_{\text{Text}}$, with $\phi$ trained using a loss function $\mathcal{L}$.
+For example, Time-LLM~\cite{Time-LLM} introduces a reprogramming space that converts time series into text prototypes, bridging numeric encodings with textual embeddings.
+Time-CMA~\cite{TimeCMA} encodes time series and text into a shared space using separate encoders, aligns embeddings via contrastive loss, and retrieves time series whose embedding best matches the query. \textbf{Benefits:} Enhances performance via flexible adapters without altering LLM parameters. \textbf{Drawbacks:} Performance depends on adapter quality and incurs computational cost during retrieval.

-\textbf{Trainable Adapter} is inserted between numerical adapters and LLMs.
-These adapters are designed to learn representations that not only preserve temporal semantics but are also inherently compatible with LLMs, thereby acting as alignment bridges across representations \cite{Survey_Representation}.
-For example, TEST \cite{TEST} employs contrastive learning at multiple instance-wise, feature-wise, and text-prototype-aligned time series embeddings for alignment.
-Adapter4TS \cite{Adapter4TS} learns temporal positional encodings that guide the adapter to preserve chronological structure in the latent space.
-LeRet \cite{LeRet} further learns representations of task-specific temporal patterns.
-TimeXL \cite{TimeXL} jointly learns numerical and textual prototypes in a shared space, encouraging consistent representations across modalities.
+\textbf{Low-Rank Adaptation (LoRA).} This strategy is a parameter-efficient technique that bridges low-rank updates into pre-trained LLMs, enabling task-specific tuning without altering the model parameters.
+For instance, HiTime~\cite{HiTime} applies LoRA during generative instruction fine-tuning for time series classification, updating a small subset of weights to enable generative reasoning from numeric features.
+AutoTimes~\cite{AutoTimes} integrates LoRA into its autoregressive forecasting framework, fine-tuning embedding and projection layers while keeping the LLM parameters frozen. \textbf{Benefits:} Parameter-efficient and task-specific adaptation. \textbf{Drawbacks:} Limited performance when the low-rank space is insufficient for complex time-series patterns.
+Practical instructions for Bridging Alignment are as follows:

-This paradigm enables flexible alignment with LLMs through semantic adapters, but is limited by its complexity.
-The instructions given to participants are as follows:
+\begin{mybox} This paradigm is \textbf{economical} to operate outside LLMs.
+Similarity Retrieval and LoRA leverage aligned semantic information, making it effective for capturing time-series characteristics.
+Since its effectiveness depends on the quality of adapter modules, practitioners should carefully assess whether the improvements are meaningful. \end{mybox}